mailjet/api-documentation/guides/_SMTP_relay.md

 ###X-Mailjet-TrackOpen

 This header indicates that you want to activate or not the open tracking on the concerned message.
-This option can overrides your tracking options set on your user account.
+This option will override your tracking options set on your user account.

- - <code>0</code>: take the values defined on the account.
-The ones shown <a href="https://app.mailjet.com/account/settings" target="_blank">here</a>
- - <code>1</code>: disable the tracking <br />
+ - <code>0</code>: disable the tracking <br />
- - <code>2</code>: enable the tracking
+ - <code>1</code>: enable the tracking

 ###X-Mailjet-TrackClick

 This header indicates that you want to activate or not the click tracking on the concerned message.
-This option can overrides your tracking options set on your user account.
+This option will override your tracking options set on your user account.

- - <code>0</code>: take the values defined on the account.
-The ones shown <a href="https://app.mailjet.com/account/settings" target="_blank">here</a>
- - <code>1</code>: disable the tracking <br />
+ - <code>0</code>: disable the tracking <br />
- - <code>2</code>: enable the tracking
+ - <code>1</code>: enable the tracking

 ###X-Mailjet-Prio